-- 2.3.24 Chapter 2 of the CCC Report addresses the risks to the UK in achieving its emissions reduction targets. - 2.3.25 With regard to the Fourth Carbon Budget (2023-2027) it states that although credible plans cover almost all of the emissions reductions required to meet it "this budget was set before the UK's Net Zero target was legislated.
+- 2.3.25 With regard to the Fourth Carbon Budget (2023-2027) it states (page 70) that although credible plans cover almost all of the emissions reductions required to meet it, "this budget was set before the UK's Net Zero target was legislated.
 The UK will need to reduce emissions by double the amount implied by the target to be on a sensible path to Net Zero...." - 2.3.26 With regard to the 2030 NDC and Sixth Carbon Budget (for the period 2023 to 2037) the CCC Report states that credible plans cover only around a third of emissions reductions needed to meet the UK's 2030 NDC and a quarter of those needed to meet the Sixth Carbon Budget.
-It adds "that 2030 NDC is now only six years away.
+It adds (page 70) "that 2030 NDC is now only six years away.
 While our assessment of the policies and plans to deliver it has improved slightly, there remains significant risks to achieving these goals."